umer-jahangier/Sim-Packages-System/README.md

 3. Exclude all C++ files except Main.cpp from build.\
    (Right click on files in Explorer Menu of VS and Exclude from the Project)

-4. Build and run the project.
+5. Build and run the project.

+6. For Easy mode, just compile and run Single File Version code.

 ## How to Use